You can come and talk to us in complete confidence and we will help find the right solution for you.

 The chances of you being a victim of crime are, thankfully, statistically very low.
 However it is important that you know how to act, what to do, and who to get help from should you need it whist you are out.
 This guide is not meant to scare you, instead it is offering you common sense advice, most of which you may already be aware of.

-If you are walking at night or you are visiting a new area and you are aware, plan your trips ahead by knowing the routes you can take to get to where you want to be.
+Plan ahead: If you are walking at night or you are visiting a new area and you are aware, plan your trips ahead by knowing the routes you can take to get to where you want to be.
 If you're a student living in High Wycombe, check out our 'Right Routes'

 Further information and advice